emmettcollings/bubbie-vi/README.md

 # CPSC 599.82

-To run our A2 tests, cd into a2tests/ and run the command 'make' All .prg files will be generated in bin/
+To run our game, cd into game/ and run the command 'make' The game will be generated in bin/ as 'bubbie.prg'